p-lr/MapView/Readme.md

 performance we would get using idiomatic Kotlin (coroutines, flows).
 The result was beyond my expectations.
 The overall design can be seen [here](https://github.com/peterLaurence/MapView/wiki/TileCollector-design).
-The focus has been on efficiency (no thread contention thanks to asynchronous programming, and the load on the main thread is low enough to maximize the fps).
+The focus has been on efficiency (No thread contention thanks to non-blocking algorithm.
+Therefore, the load on the main thread is low enough to get high fps).

 Thanks for Mike (@moagrius), as this library wouldn't exist without his first contributions.